Konrad Hurrell: 2012

-In 2012, Hurrell was promoted into the Warriors first grade squad by new coach Brian McClennan and played in all three trial matches.
+In 2012, Hurrell was promoted into the New Zealand Warriors first grade squad by new coach Brian McClennan and played in all three trial matches.
 In February he signed a contract extension until the end of the 2013 season.
-Hurrell made his NRL debut for the Warriors in Round 1 against the Manly-Warringah Sea Eagles, impressing off the bench in the Warriors 26–20 loss at Eden Park.
+Hurrell made his NRL debut for the New Zealand Warriors in round 1 against the Manly-Warringah Sea Eagles, impressing off the bench in the Warriors 26–20 loss at Eden Park.
 In round 2, Hurrell scored his first NRL career try in the 36–20 victory over the Parramatta Eels at Parramatta Stadium.
-In Round 18 in the 32–14 victory over the Gold Coast Titans at Cbus Super Stadium, Hurrell scored his first hat-trick in the NRL, which made it twelve tries from twelve games at that stage of the season.
-On 15 July, he re-signed with the Warriors until the end of 2015.
+In round 18 in the 32–14 victory over the Gold Coast Titans at Cbus Super Stadium, Hurrell scored his first hat-trick in the NRL, which made it twelve tries from twelve games at that stage of the season.
+On 15 July, he re-signed with the New Zealand Warriors until the end of 2015.
 On the day before the Warriors Round 24 game, Hurrell was dropped from the first grade team to the Auckland Vulcans NSW Cup team, following a poor defensive display in the Warriors embarrassing 12–52 loss against the North Queensland Cowboys at 1300SMILES Stadium.
 Hurrell, along with Shaun Johnson and Manu Vatuvei, finished the Warriors season as joint top try-scorer with 12 tries from 17 matches.

 2013

-Hurrell finished the Warriors season with 20 matches and 13 tries.
+Hurrell finished the New Zealand Warriors season with 20 matches and 13 tries.
 In 2012, the Tonga-born Hurrell had signed a letter of intent with the New Zealand Rugby League, stating that he wanted to represent the New Zealand national rugby league team after qualifying on a residency basis.
-Despite this, he was named in the Tongan World Cup squad, playing in 3 matches and scoring a try against the Cook Islands in Tonga's 22–16 win.
+Despite this, he was named in the Tongan World Cup squad, playing in three matches and scoring a try against the Cook Islands in Tonga's 22–16 win.

 2014

-In February, Hurrell played in the Warriors inaugural 2014 Auckland Nines.
-He was overlooked for Round 1 and 2 matches, instead playing in the NSW Cup, before returning for the Round 3 match against the North Queensland Cowboys, scoring a try off the interchange bench.
+In February, Hurrell played in the New Zealand Warriors inaugural 2014 Auckland Nines.
+He was overlooked for Round 1 and 2 matches, instead playing in the NSW Cup, before returning for the round 3 match against the North Queensland Cowboys, scoring a try off the interchange bench.
 On 8 May 2014, Hurrell was fined $5,000 over a social media sex tape involving Shortland Street actress Teuila Blakely.
-Hurrell was later allowed to play the Round 9 match against the Canberra Raiders at Eden Park, scoring a try in the Warriors 54–12 win.
+Hurrell was later allowed to play the round 9 match against the Canberra Raiders at Eden Park, scoring a try in the New Zealand Warriors 54–12 win.
 Hurrell finished off the Warriors 2014 NRL season with him playing in 19 matches and scoring 12 tries.
 On 9 September, Hurrell was selected for the New Zealand national rugby league team Four Nations train-on squad, but didn't make the final 24-man squad.